mar-mei/guide2go/README.md

 ```

 ### Create a config file:

+**note: You can use the sample config file that is in the /config folder inside of the docker container**

 ```guide2go -configure MY_CONFIG_FILE.yaml```
 If the configuration file does not exist, a YAML configuration file is created.